maratai/craftery/fiber_arts/weaving_drafts_of_interest.md

 # Weaving Drafts of Interest
-where I mean "of interest *to me*.
+where I mean "of interest *to me*."

 # Two-Harness Drafts